 A Gift Through Your Will

-One of the simplest ways to make a gift is through your Will.
+One of the simplest ways to make a gift is through your will.
 Bequests can take the form of cash, securities, life insurance, land or buildings.
 This gift can include giving a percentage of your estate, giving a fixed amount or giving a specific asset, or giving whatever property is left after all bequests are distributed.
-It is important that your Will be prepared by an attorney to ensure that your specific wishes are carried out.
+It is important that your will be prepared by an attorney to ensure that your specific wishes are carried out.

 Individual Retirement Accounts (IRAs), 401(K) or other qualified retirement plans can be gifted.
 It is important for donors to inform their retirement plan administrators that they wish to name Children's Village as a beneficiary to the plan.

-for more information
+Please Contact Children's Village for more information